113ll3/Ibmclouddocscli/idt/commands.md

 {: #port-map-debug}

 * Port mappings for the debug port.
 The first value is the port to use in the host OS, the second is the port in the container [host-port:container-port].
-* Usage: `bx dev debug --container-port-map-debug 7777:7777`
+* Usage: `ibmcloud dev debug --container-port-map-debug 7777:7777`

 #### `build-cmd-debug`
 {: #build-cmd-debug}

 * Parameter that is used to build code for DEBUG.
-* Usage: `bx dev debug --build-cmd-debug build.command.sh`
+* Usage: `ibmcloud dev debug --build-cmd-debug build.command.sh`

 #### `debug-cmd`
 {: #debug-cmd}

 * Parameter that is used to specify a command to invoke debug in the tools container.
 Use this parameter if the `build-cmd-debug` starts your application in debug.
-* Usage: `bx dev debug --debug-cmd /the/debug/command`
+* Usage: `ibmcloud dev debug --debug-cmd /the/debug/command`